-This spring, Handshake is launching a new beta feature called Peer Messaging to over 190 schools on the Handshake network.
+This spring, Handshake is launching a new beta feature called Peer Messaging to over 190 institutions on the Handshake network.
 The feature will roll out system-wide over the summer.
-Peer Messaging gives students and alumni the ability to make their Handshake profiles visible to other students and alumni across Handshake schools and to message them!
+Peer Messaging gives students and alumni the ability to make their Handshake profiles visible to other students and alumni across Handshake institutions and to message them!
 This feature is aimed at giving you an even greater ability to connect with and learn from your peers.
 This article lays out how to enable and use Peer Messaging in your Handshake account!

 Upon logging into Handshake, you will be prompted to select from one of three privacy options...